-If you want your flower garden to keep blooming year after year with minimal effort, then low-maintenance perennials are the way to go.
+If you want your flower garden to keep blooming year after year with minimal effort, then low-maintenance perennials are your best option.

-They’re not only easy to take care of and cost-effective, but they’re gorgeous and can beautify your entire yard.
+Perennials are not only easy to care for and cost-effective, but they’re gorgeous and can easily beautify your entire yard.

-If you’re new to gardening, then planting perennials is an excellent way to gain experience.
+If you’re new to gardening, growing perennials is an excellent way to gain experience.

 What Makes These Perennials So Low Maintenance?

 Let’s face it.
-While gardening is a relaxing hobby that can feel calming and therapeutic, it can also feel laborious at times, especially when things don’t turn out as planned.
+While gardening is a relaxing hobby that can feel calming and therapeutic, it can also feel laborious, especially when things don’t turn out as planned.